isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int i = 0;
     f(++i, ++i);

-The call will most likely be `f(0, 1)` or `f(1, 0)`, but you don't know which.
+The call will most likely be `f(0, 1)` or `f(1, 0)`, but you don’t know which.
 Technically, the behavior is undefined.

 ##### Example

-??? overloaded operators can lead to order of evaluation problems (shouldn't :-()
+??? overloaded operators can lead to order of evaluation problems (shouldn’t :-()

     f1()->m(f2());   // m(f1(), f2())
     cout << f1() << f2();   // operator<<(operator<<(cout, f1()), f2())